-As a sportsman, I will know and comply with all pertinent rules of USEF as my National Governing Body (NGB), the FEI as the International Governing Body, and, when applicable, the U.S. and International Olympic Committees, and honor the principles of fair play inherent in them.
+As a sportsman, I will know and comply with all pertinent rules of USEF as my National Governing Body (NGB), the FEI as the International Governing Body and honor the principles of fair play inherent in them.
 I will place the interests of the team above my own, and respect the decisions of its duly appointed/elected officials, made in the team's best interest.